Analytics Tools Built for a Post-Cookie World

 Pros

-- +Visual heatmaps and session recordings
+- +Visual heatmaps and session recordings show exact user behavior

-- +Built-in surveys and user feedback
+- +Built-in surveys and feedback widgets for direct user input

-- +Easy to integrate alongside existing analytics
+- +Easy to integrate alongside existing quantitative analytics

 Cons

-- -Not a full replacement for quantitative analytics
+- -Not a full replacement for quantitative analytics tools

-- -Free tier has limited session recordings
+- -Free tier has limited session recordings per day

-- -Can impact page performance
+- -Can impact page performance when loading the recording script

 At MG Software we use PostHog as our primary product analytics tool due to its all-in-one approach and generous free tier.
 For privacy-sensitive projects we choose Plausible as a lightweight, cookie-free alternative.
 We often combine this with Hotjar for qualitative insights through heatmaps and session recordings.